-Future oceanographers take note: the Marine Institute, situated on the edge of the Atlantic Ocean, is an internationally known school for ocean studies.
-The institute features the world’s largest flume tank, a remotely operated vehicle simulator, and a large aquaculture facility, to name a few of its unique facilities.
-Affiliated with Memorial University, it offers more than 20 certificate, diploma, degree, and graduate programs across six locations in and around St. John’s.
+The Marine Institute, located on the edge of the Atlantic Ocean, is an internationally known school for ocean studies.
+The institute features unique facilities, such as the world’s largest flume tank, a simulator for remotely operated vehicles and one of only two full-motion ship-bridge simulators in the world.
+Affiliated with Memorial University, the school offers more than 25 certificate, diploma, degree, advanced diploma, graduate and Ph.D. programs.

-The Marine Institute’s main academic departments are fisheries, maritime studies, and ocean technology.
-Areas of study range from nautical science and ocean mapping to fire rescue, aquaculture, and marine diesel mechanics.
-To support these programs, as well as its applied research initiatives, it has a number of specialized training centres.
+The institute’s main academic departments are fisheries, maritime studies and ocean technology.
+Areas of study range from nautical science and ocean mapping to shipbuilding, fisheries science and marine spatial planning.
+To support these programs—as well as its applied research initiatives—the institute has specialized training centres throughout Newfoundland and Labrador.
 The Centre for Marine Simulation is the most comprehensive facility of its kind in North America, capable of simulating complex ocean missions.
-The Offshore Safety and Survival Centre provides a range of safety and survival training for maritime and offshore industries.
+The Offshore Safety and Survival Centre provides safety and survival training for maritime and offshore industries.
 The Centre for Fisheries Ecosystems Research focuses on Newfoundland and Labrador’s fisheries and the sustainability of stocks and also mentors graduates in fisheries science.

 The institute has strong international ties, participating in 120 research projects in 50 countries.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|